ashegde/bayes-unets-for-phase-field-prediction/README.md

+It is interesting to observe, in this and other examples, that the surrogate retains plausible physical behavior (at least with respect to the eyeball norm), even when deviating from the underlying physics.
+Naturally, this is also alarming and it demonstrates that failures can occur with no clear signal.

 Work in progress: incorporating uncertainty quantification using the strategies described in the reference below:

 (1) Miani, Marco, Hrittik Roy, and Søren Hauberg.
 "Bayes without Underfitting:
 Fully Correlated Deep Learning Posteriors via Alternating Projections." arXiv preprint arXiv:2410.16901 (2024).

-At the moment, I am finding that my current (and not working :( ) implementation -- which can be found in the `pipelines/sampling` folder -- is still quite costly.
-This is primarily due to iterating over the training dataset (in batches) during each cycle of the alternating projections algorithm.
-As computational cost is always an issue, I am also curious if other strategies such as "evidential deep learning" can be useful.
-From an initial reading, it seems like such an approach would not handle epistemic uncertainty.
+While this is aspect currently unfinished, the code can be found in the pipelines/sampling`folder.
+The main challenge is the computational cost, which is exacerbated by the fact that I am currently using the free edition of google colab.
+The cost arises due to iterating over the training dataset (in batches) during each cycle of the alternating projections algorithm.
+Time permitting, it would also be interesting to incorporate other strategies for UQ, such as "evidential deep learning".
+While these methods are not strictly ``Bayesian'' and do not necessarily account for model/parameter uncertainty, they may still be practically useful -- e.g., in understanding when the model is less confident and may deviate from the underlying physics.